aws-samples/cdk-eks-blueprints-patterns/docs/patterns/crossplane-argocd-gitops.md

       * Helm Crossplane Provider
       * Secrets Store AddOn
       * ArgoCD Addon
-* The ArgoCD Addon is bootstrapped with [git-ops](https://github.com/aws-samples/eks-blueprints-workloads) which contains Crossplane Manifest files to deploy EKS Addons, Kubernetes Manifests and also Helm Charts.
+* The ArgoCD Addon is bootstrapped with [GitOps](https://github.com/aws-samples/eks-blueprints-workloads) which contains Crossplane Manifest files to deploy EKS Addons, Kubernetes Manifests and also Helm Charts.

-## GitOps confguration
+## GitOps Configuration

-For GitOps, the blueprint bootstrap the ArgoCD addon and points to the [EKS Blueprints Workload](https://github.com/aws-samples/eks-blueprints-workloads) sample repository.
+For GitOps, the blueprint bootstrap the ArgoCD Addon and points to the [EKS Blueprints Workload](https://github.com/aws-samples/eks-blueprints-workloads) sample repository.

 ## Prerequisites